ivymiao/cv/index.md

 __32-Bit MIPS Processor Design__: Designed a five-staged pipelined MIPS processor, about 2000-line in Verilog.

 __Software Development of Image Processing__: Designed a program with multiple functions as sharpening, smoothing and contrast enhancement, and rendered a GUI interface that enabled users to change parameters of image processing.

-__Real-time Action Recognition Based on Kinect__: Collected human action information and defined the command for a certain posture, and completed the task of playing games with Kinect based on human motion recognition.

-__Stock Trends Prediction Based on Gaussian Process Regression__: Used GPR to capture changes in stock price with kernel function, and predicted the stock price next day based on the prices before.

-__Detection and Recognition of DTMF Signals__: Detected and recognized DTMF signals based on Goertzel algorithm by C++.